tubearchivist/tubearchivist/docs/Settings.md

 - Click Export to export the cookies, filename is by default *cookies.google.txt*.

 ### Import your cookie
-Place the file *cookies.google.txt* into the */cache/import* folder of Tube Archivist and enable the cookie import.
+Place the file *cookies.google.txt* into the *cache/import* folder of Tube Archivist and enable the cookie import.
 Once you click on *Update Application Configurations* to save your changes, your cookie will get imported and stored internally.

+Once imported, a **Validate Cookie File** button will show, where you can confirm if your cookie is working or not.

 ### Use your cookie
 Once imported, additionally to the advantages above, your [Watch Later](https://www.youtube.com/playlist?list=WL) and [Liked Videos](https://www.youtube.com/playlist?list=LL) become a regular playlist you can download and subscribe to as any other [playlist](Playlists).